alkamo/gradle-flyway-plugin/README.md

-# Gradle Flyway Plugin (<b>deprecated</b>)
+# Gradle Flyway Plugin
+##(<b>deprecated (somewhat)</b>)
 [Flyway](http://flywaydb.org) database migration tasks for Gradle.

 <b>
 Flyway v2.2 includes an [official plugin](http://flywaydb.org/documentation/gradle) based on this one.
 Note that the feature set diverged after contributing, e.g. removal of multi-db support.
+This fork is being maintained independently, in order to perpetuate and continue development on the multi-DB model.
 </b>

 ## Usage